Municipal Climate Solutions Programme accelerated climate work in municipalities and regions

 Read about climate plans on the website Climate plans of municipalities, in Finnish.

-The Municipal Climate Solutions Programme of the Ministry of the Environment accelerates and funds local and regional climate work in Finland.
+The Municipal Climate Solutions Programme of the Ministry of the Environment accelerated and funded local and regional climate work in Finland in 2018-2024.

-The most important tasks of the programme are
+The most important tasks of the programme were

 The Municipal Climate Solutions Programme is linked to Finland’s carbon neutrality target